 Sales: $41 million (Ink World estimate).

-Major Products: Full line of sheetfed products including waterless; web offset heatset and coldset; water-based and solvent-based flexo and coatings; gravure inks; UV and EB inks; magnetic inks; varnishes and alkyds.
+Major Products: Full line of sheetfed products; web offset heatset and coldset inks; water-based and solvent-based flexo inks and coatings; water-based and solvent-based gravure inks and coatings; UV and EB inks and coatings; magnetic inks; varnishes and alkyds.

-Key Personnel: Chuck Graham, president; Rod Cartwright, general manager, Bellwood; Kyle Hermanny, general manager, Riverdale; Pat Ruhland, general manager, Menomonee Falls, John Chu, technical director.
+Key Personnel: Chuck Graham, president; Rod Cartwright, general manager, Bellwood; Kyle Hermanny, general manager, Riverdale; Pat Ruhland, general manager, Menomonee Falls, John Chu, technical director; Anita Cardona, purchasing manager.